smosco/react-player-plugin-prompter/README.md

 2. **Highly Customizable**: Provides flexibility to style the subtitle container, text, and timestamps according to your design needs.
 3. **Accessibility**: Designed to improve accessibility and user engagement, especially for educational content.
 4. **Language Support**: Supports multiple languages, allowing users to switch between different subtitle tracks.

 ---

+## 📦 npm Library
+For more details about the core library and its integration, refer to the [npm README](https://www.npmjs.com/package/react-player-plugin-prompter).
+This includes detailed installation and usage instructions for the core functionality.

+---